Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 walking football

 Walking football was introduced in 2012 with the goal of making football more accessible to people of all ages and abilities.
-While running places stress on joints, walking can help to improve joint function and flexibility.
 The slower-paced version of the game also reduces harsh contact and the chance of injury.

 Our introduction to walking football has plenty of information on how to get started.